thomasballinger/posts/2017-05-06-python-methods.markdown

     def draw_small_blue_square(x, y):
-        """Draws a small blue square at the passed coordinates""" drawRect('blue', 2, 2, x, y)
+        """Draws a small blue square at the passed coordinates""" draw_rect('blue', 2, 2, x, y)

-To be more concise, and to avoid the extra layer of call stack in our error message stack traces, we could use partial application instead:
+To be more concise and to avoid the extra layer of call stack in our error message stack traces we could use partial application instead:

     >>> import functools
     >>> draw_large_red_square = functools.partial(draw_rect, 'red', 100, 100)